bohnerjosh/Number-Sequencing-For-Nonverbals/privacy-policy.md

-**Do we process any sensitive personal information?** We do not process sensitive personal information.
+**Do we process any sensitive personal information?** Some of the information may be considered "special" or "sensitive" in certain jurisdictions, for example your racial or ethnic origins, sexual orientation, and religious beliefs.
+We do not process sensitive personal information.